1amTiGeR/NEOCompetition/README.md

 With blockchain platform support, other organization such as insurance company can eaily get the full driving record from driver.
 Meanwhile, since the relationship between the blockchain node and real world car is confidential, it will be transparent that individuals' privacy is ensured.

-The data of blockchain are public and easily ingested into big data platform (digit platform). big data experts can use these historic pattern of data to feed into traffic light system to improve the traffic performance. also with data analysis, it will provide the support for decision making such as city planning, budget allocation, construction planning, road servicing and so on.
+Also the data of blockchain are public and easily ingested into big data platform (digit platform). big data experts can use these historic pattern of data to feed into traffic light system to improve the traffic performance. in another way, with data analysis, it will provide the support for decision making such as city planning, budget allocation, construction planning, road servicing and so on.